Mohamed-Abdalla-1/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+The firs log has the value of x that been declared within the function scope, the second log has a global scope.
 ## Question 2

 Take a look at the following code: